-- Deal with contractors who say they are “in the neighborhood” and have materials left over from another job and offer to give you a lower price.
-If they’re shorting the materials on the job they’re doing now, they will do it with your job as well.
+- Do not deal with contractors who say they are "in the neighborhood" and have materials left over from another job and offer to give you a lower price – if they’re shorting the materials on the job they’re doing now, they will do it with your job as well.

-- Deal with anyone who offers you a low price ONLY if you sign now and commit today.
+- Do not deal with anyone who offers you a low price ONLY if you sign now and commit today.
 You should always have a chance to think things over and review any paperwork before you sign it.

-- Deal with anyone who has a suspicious looking unmarked truck or has out of state license plates.
+- Do not deal with anyone who has a suspicious looking unmarked truck or has out of state license plates.

-- Sign any blank papers you are presented with.
+- Do not sign any blank papers you are presented with.

-- Deal with contractors who come to your home unsolicited and tell you about work that needs repair.
-For your own safety, do not let them in.
+- Do not deal with contractors who come to your home unsolicited and tell you about work that needs repair.
+For your own safety do not let them in.

-- Deal with contractors who have only a P.O.
+- Do not deal with contractors who have only a P.O.
 Box or an answering service as a means of contacting them.

 - Do not allow them to begin work until you have made all arrangements for payment.